 - Preparatory Stage (Grades 3-5, covering ages 8-11),

 - Middle Stage (Grades 6-8, covering ages 11-14), and

 - Secondary Stage (Grades 9-12 in two phases, i.e., 9 and 10 in the first and 11 and 12 in the second, covering ages 14-18)

 India has one of the largest higher education systems in the world, and has been witnessing healthy growth in its number of institutions and enrollment in the last few decades.
 Almost 6.75 million students seek admission in higher education every year in India.
 India has a private sector presence in education services, which co-exist with public educational institutions.

 The institutions of higher learning in India fall into the following broad categories:

-Understanding the importance of exercise of academic freedom by teachers is a crucial requirement to the development of the intellectual climate of our country.
+Understanding that the exercise of academic freedom by teachers is a crucial requirement to the development of the intellectual climate of our country.

 A number of developments have taken place regarding private initiatives in higher education.

 Today, there are a significant numbers of private universities in various states and the numbers are still growing.

 Vocational Education & Training (VET) institutions in India include the Institutes of Technology, Technical Universities and Polytechnics.
 These are aimed at preparing students to enter into various sectors, such as agriculture, business and commerce, humanities, engineering and technology, home science and health, and para-medical skills.